 While DOMS may hurt – and hurt a lot – it is not serious and should start to feel better after 3-4 days.
 Muscle soreness should be mostly better after about 5 days.

 What Is Rhabdo?

-Rhabdomyolysis -like regular muscle sorness (DOMS)- also occurs after performing lots of unfamiliar activities.
+Rhabdomyolysis -like regular muscle soreness (DOMS)- also occurs after performing lots of unfamiliar activities.
 This can be workout-related or non-workout related activities such as household chores or gardening.
-Activities which cause rhabdo are also rhytymic in nature.
-In other words, activities where the same movement pattern is occurs over and over again.
+Activities which cause rhabdo are also rhythmic in nature.
+In other words, activities where the same movement pattern occurs over and over again.
 For example, doing 10 sets of biceps curls or taking an indoor cycling class or painting a room.